Gabighz/Digital-Aristotle/README.md

 pip3 install -r requirements.txt
 ```

-## AIML

-Contains AIML files which will be uploaded to the chatbot's brain.
-This will be done via Program-O's admin area.

 ## Information Retrieval System

 Contains a keyword extractor, a keyphrase extractor, and an AIML generator.